serkannpolatt/REAL-LIFE-DATA-SCIENCE-PROJECTS/README.md

 - **Demonstrate Data Science Methodologies**: The projects cover the complete data science process, from data collection to model evaluation, enabling users to understand the methodologies involved in tackling data-driven problems.

-- **Encourage Learning and Collaboration**: By sharing these projects, we aim to foster a community of learners and practitioners who can collaborate, provide feedback, and enhance their skills in data science.

 ### Who is This Repository For?

 This repository is suitable for: